houen/www.houen.net/_pages/work-guide.md

 The longer you wait to build something, the better you understand *what to build* and *how to build it*.

 ### The cost of features
 The cost of developing feature is not as simple as just building it.
+Of course the cost varies from feature to feature.
+However, we can get a basic feel for it by looking at the people involved.
+For each feature, the company will be paying:

+- The product owner for designing the feature
+- The product team for discussing the feature
+- The development team for discussing the feature
+- The assigned engineers for building the feature
+- QA or the assigned engineers for testing the feature
+- The product owner for evaluating and signing off on the development work.
+- The product team for discussing how the finished feature works and performs
+- The customer support team for supporting the feature
+- The development team for fixing bugs related to the feature
+- The development team for incorporating the feature code into all following development work.

+There are a *lot* of people involved in building each feature!
+And this is how it looks like in most medium-to-large software companies following modern Agile principles.
+This is the lean version!

+And the above is only considering the up-front cost of building the feature.
+After that comes the long tail engineering cost.

+#### The long tail engineering cost of features
-If something takes 20 hours to build, one might think "ah, we only have to invest a single week".
+If something takes 40 hours for engineering to build, one might think "ah, we only have to invest a single man-week".
 Yes, but this is just the up-front cost.
 After this comes:

 - Maintenance
 - Bug fixes
 - Added code complexity
 - Potential added data model complexity
 - Customer support
-- Onboarding of new developers
+- New developers learning about the feature during onboarding

-These are all small at first, but add up over time.
+These are all small at first, but they add up over time.
 The real killer is the code complexity.

-The time needed to build new features does not grow linearly.
-For every feature you add you are increasing the cost of:
+> For every feature you add you are increasing the cost of *new features as well as maintaining the ones you already have*.

+This relationship is not linear.
+It gets more and more expensive with each feature added.

+So why is it like this?
+A couple of reasons:

+##### Engineers must fit all business cases and code in their head
+When an engineer needs to change something about a codebase, they first need to wrap their head around all the business cases and code points they will be touching.

+As an example: Say we are changing a user signup flow.
+We already have a "welcome" email.
+Now we also want to add a "reminder" email to be sent in case they have not completed their profile 7 days after creating their account.

+Okay.
+We need to add a scheduled job with code to check whether a users profile is completed.
+This job should be scheduled for 7 days after account creation.
+If the profile is not complete, it should send an email following a template.
+Here's the Gherkin code for it:

+> Feature: Reminder email\
+> Given I have created a user account\
+> When 7 days have passed\
+> And I have not completed my user profile\
+> Then I should receive a reminder email to complete my profile\

+Fair enough.
+We code it, write tests for it, deploy it, get it signed off on.
+Done.

+Now comes the next feature: There should be an "admin" type user, which can manage a subset of users under their company umbrella.
+For this we need to add a user role field, and the back office admin section for this new user type.

+However, admin users should not receive a reminder email.
+So on top of the features we need to add, we need to change the existing reminder email feature:

+> Feature: Reminder email\
+> Given I have created a user account\
+> When 7 days have passed\
+> And I have not completed my user profile\
+> **And I an not an admin user**\
+> Then I should receive a reminder email to complete my profile\

+It is a small change, but it still needs doing.
+Someone needs to  think of it.
+Someone needs to do it.
+Here are some associated costs to the company:

+- Change cost: The change must be discussed.
+It must be planned.
+Code must be changed.
+Tests must be updated.
+Code must be reviewed.
+Features must be re-reviewed by the product owner.
-- Building new features in the future.
+- Risk: While implementing the admin user, the engineers might introduce a new bug in the reminder email system.
-- Maintaining existing features.
+- Risk: Any future emails now possibly need to distinguish between user roles.

+Now say we introduce a new email "reminder 2" which is only for non-admin users.
+This one will also need to take admins into account.

+Then we add a new user type, accounting, which should also not get the "regular user" emails.
+Now we need to expand the if-statements in both the reminder and reminder 2 emails.

+When we keep adding features, the interactions between them get more and more complicated, and changes become more costly.
+At some point, a feature will have some many interactions that adding one costs the equivalent time (salary) of two features, had you had less of them.

-Every time you decide to add a feature you are choosing to not add a future feature.
-You can throw more engineers at it, but this will also increase the overhead of collaboration and management.
+> Every time you decide to add a feature you are choosing to not add a different future feature.

+Of course, you can throw more engineers at it, but this will also increase the overhead of collaboration and management.
 With enough people, you will at some point need to split into multiple services.
-This adds an amazing amount of overhead.
-For more on this, see [The mythical man-month](#books).
+This again adds an amazing amount of overhead.
+Thus, hiring more engineers is a patch-job, not a perfect solution.
+For more on this, see the book [The mythical man-month](/books).

-And the above is only considering the engineering cost.
-It gets worse when we looks at the big picture:

-#### How much does a feature cost?
-Of course this varies.
-But we can try to get a feel for it by looking at the people involved.
-For each feature, the company will be paying:

-- The Product Owner for designing the feature
-- The product team for discussing the feature
-- The development team for discussing the feature
-- The assigned engineers for building the feature
-- QA or the assigned engineers for testing the feature
-- The Product Owner for evaluating and signing off on the development work.
-- The product team for discussing how the finished feature works and performs
-- The customer support team for supporting the feature
-- The development team for fixing bugs related to the feature
-- The development team for *incorporating the feature code into all new development work*.

-There are a *lot* of people involved in building each feature!
-And this is how it looks like in most medium-to-large software companies following Agile principles.

-> Every time you decide to add a feature you are choosing to not add a future feature.

-#### Example: Building something nobody needs

-I once worked in a company where we were tasked with building a highly sophisticated way of automatically generating content on behalf of the customers.
-There were five or seven different set of rules to follow, and the customers could choose between these.
-This choice would then seed an algorithm to build randomized personalized content.
-The content would then auto-grow every month.
-Everything needed to be customizable by the customer.
-Content would depend on the generated content of previous months.

-This came straight from the top and was the most important feature ever.
-At the time I did not know enough to push back properly.

-It took 3 people two months to build everything related to this.
-A total of 6 man-months of work.
-It also *severely* complicated the data model.

-Several years later I briefly worked with the same company again.
-One of my first tasks was *removing the feature*.
-At that point it had been slowing down development for years.
-It was responsible for much of both the code complexity and database size.

-With the time spent removing the feature again, plus the maintenance done in the intermittent years, this single feature cost the company *12-18 months* of developer work.
-And this is not counting the cost the more complicated data model will have had on slowing down / having to reject other new features.

-In the end, the feature was used by under 50 customers.
-It was something needed by nobody.
-What the customers turned out to really want was much simpler manually curated content which they could choose from.

-Something which could have been done in 1-2 weeks.

 ### Track feature value
 From the hidden cost of long-tail maintenance we see the cost of maintaining a feature in your product.
 We know a feature costs money, and the more features you build, the more each feature costs.
 This relationship is worse than linear.